0. Introduction

 6 Critical

-That deemed by the XXX, product specification, or customer as mandatory, indispensable or essential, needed for a stated purpose or task, and requiring specific action.
+The XXX, product specification deem that, or customer as mandatory, indispensable or essential, needed for a stated purpose or task, and requiring specific action.

 7 Delivery